Anita Nowacka Photography-Directed Photojournalism.

 Anita says that once out in nature families begin to have the best time, and their love and connection is demonstrated in the sweetest and most joyful ways.
 But how does she bring her subjects out?
 Anita believes the trick is to make her clients feel relaxed and to establish trust and connection by using humor and honesty.
 ‘We’re in it together, ‘Anita says, ‘and we have time to make it happen.’

 Anita starts out with some direction, such as telling her clients to turn their head a certain way, but when her subjects begin to feel comfortable, the magic of the moment can be captured forever.

-Anita sensed that a sense of curiosity must be fostered when working with children.
+Anita intuited that a sense of curiosity must be fostered when working with children.
 Children are naturally curious about her and what she does.
 Anita is curious about the things they have in their hands or are paying attention to.
 Often they’ll show her what are holding and that is when things begin to unfold.

 But what makes Anita’s photographs so superior?
 A blending of subject matter, timing, color, composition, light, and the fact that her photos can evoke an emotional response and tell a story all contribute to the excellence of her work.